Success0452/Success0452/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on HNG project(ZuriChat)
+- 🔭 I’m currently on a personal project
 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 👨‍💻 All of my projects are available in my repository